North Korea says it tested new rocket system

 Published Wednesday, July 31, 2019 7:22PM EDT

-SEOUL, Korea, Republic Of -- North Korea said Thursday leader Kim Jong Un supervised test firings of a new multiple rocket launcher system he sees as soon serving a "main role" in his military's land combat operations.
+SEOUL, Korea, Republic Of -- North Korea said Thursday leader Kim Jong Un supervised the first test firing of a new multiple rocket launcher system that could potentially enhance its ability to strike targets in South Korea and U.S. military bases there.

-The report by North Korea's official Korean Central News Agency on Thursday disputed the assessment by South Korea's military, which had concluded Wednesday's launches as two short-range ballistic missiles.
+The report by North Korea's official Korean Central News Agency on Thursday differed from the assessment by South Korea's military, which had concluded Wednesday's launches were of two short-range ballistic missiles.

 The launches from the eastern coastal town of Wonsan were North Korea's second weapons test in less than a week and were seen as a move to keep up pressure on Washington and Seoul amid a stalemate in nuclear negotiations.
 Pyongyang has also expressed anger over planned U.S.-South Korea military drills.

-KCNA said Kim expressed satisfaction over the test firings and said the newly developed rocket system would create an "inescapable distress to the forces becoming a fat target of the weapon."
+KCNA said Kim expressed satisfaction over the test firing and said the newly developed rocket system would soon serve a "main role" in his military's land combat operations and create an "inescapable distress to the forces becoming a fat target of the weapon."

+The report didn't directly mention the United States or South Korea, but experts say the rocket system, along with new short-range missiles the North tested last week, could potentially pose a serious threat to South Korea's defence.
+North Korea places thousands of rocket launchers and artillery pieces near its border with South Korea, and its perceived ability to quickly devastate the Seoul metropolitan area, where about half of South Koreans live, has long been a central part of its strategy to deter military action from its rivals.

-The agency provided no specific descriptions of how the "large-calibre multiple launch guided rocket system" performed during the launches, but said the tests confirmed the system's technical characteristics and "combat effectiveness."
+The agency provided no specific descriptions of how the "large-calibre multiple launch guided rocket system" performed, but said the test confirmed the system's technical characteristics and "combat effectiveness."
+North Korea's state media didn't immediately release images of the test.

-South Korea's Joint Chiefs of Staff said Wednesday that the weapons it then assessed as missiles flew about 250 kilometres at an apogee of 30 kilometres.
+South Korea's Joint Chiefs of Staff said Wednesday that the weapons it then assessed as missiles flew about 250 kilometres (155 miles) at an apogee of 30 kilometres (19 miles), a range that would be enough to cover the region surrounding Seoul and a major U.S. military base just south of the city.

+Kim Dong-yub, an analyst from Seoul's Institute for Far Eastern Studies and a former South Korean military official, said the North might have tested an improved version of its 300-millimeter multiple rocket launcher system or an entirely new system, such as a 400-millimeter system.

+When asked whether it failed to distinguish between multiple-rocket launchers and ballistic missiles, Kim Joon-rak, an official from the JCS, said Thursday the South Korean and U.S. militaries currently share an assessment that the flight characteristics from Wednesday's launches were similar to North Korea's new short-range missiles tested last week.
+He said further analysis was needed to identify the weapons.

 The U.N.
 Security Council is expected to discuss the latest launches behind closed doors Thursday at the request of the United Kingdom, France and Germany, council diplomats said.